project-theory-probe/digital-garden/Kitty/A New Vision for Developmental Psychology.md

 from mythology to business and art, our human's story is told through a masculine voice: survival responses: individualist ontology.

-so where and what is the developmental model for relational ontology?
+so where and what is the developmental model for [[relational ontology]]?
 * the story we think of human's development must change
 * for X (evolved reciprocity) to be our dominant social structure